upcmd/updocs-content/logs/c0085_vvvv.md

     dvar> linelist:
     "[hello this is a beautiful world]"

-    sick_hawking8: overall final exec vars:
+    backstabbing_jang7: overall final exec vars:

     (*core.Cache)({
       "lines": "hello\nthis\nis a\nbeautiful world",
-      "linelist": "[hello this is a beautiful world]", "workers": {
+      "workers": {
         "peter",
         "tom",
         "james"
-      }
+      },
-    })
+      "linelist": "[hello this is a beautiful world]" })

     cmd( 1):